Skip the Metro-North ride into Manhattan.

 Sick of playing Netflix roulette on the couch?
 You don’t have to choose between going out and vegging out at Yonkers’ Alamo Drafthouse, where movie marathons can include as many as seven films and more than a dozen hours of screen time.
 Food and craft beer at your seat keep you fueled through this long haul, which might include a string of horror flicks before Halloween (on October 20), all seven Rocky films, or a mystery lineup.

-Take some pals — and a bottle of your favorite wine — to Port Chester’s Clay Art Center (above) for Cladies Night (Fridays, 7 p.m.–9 p.m.).
+Take some pals to Port Chester’s Clay Art Center (above) for Maker Night (Fridays, 7 p.m.–9 p.m.).
 The one-off class, geared toward adults who’ve never made pottery before, includes a two-hour introduction to clay and using a potter’s wheel, as you make original pieces (mostly bowls, though quick studies manage to create a cup).
 Your finest masterpieces will be glazed and fired to pick up at a later date.
-Name notwithstanding, guys are welcome, too.
+(Note: Masks must be worn at all times.)

 Whether you’d like to take a one-time class or want to make learning an ongoing commitment, Westchester has plenty of options.
 At Scarsdale Adult School, you don’t have to be a resident to try its many courses, from picking up a new language to memory-improvement techniques.
-You can brush up on your knife skills at Pleasantville’s ZWILLING Cooking School (pictured above), but there’s so much more, like discovering the flavors of Morocco and Indonesia.
+You can brush up on your knife skills with virtual classes hosted by Pleasantville’s ZWILLING Cooking School (pictured above), but there’s so much more, like discovering the flavors of Morocco and Indonesia.
 If ballroom dance is your thing, from salsa and merengue to East Coast swing, it’s taught at Fred Astaire Dance Studio’s four county locations — no partner needed.
-On Tuesdays at 7 p.m., get your ping-pong on at Westchester Table Tennis, when the Pleasantville center offers a free group lesson with admission.
+On Mondays at 7 p.m., get your ping-pong on at Westchester Table Tennis, when the Pleasantville center offers a free group lesson with admission.
+(Note: Lesson availability for Fred Astaire Dance Studio currently varies among locations in accordance with COVID-19 guidelines.
+Call or check the studio’s website for more information.)

-If your idea of a great night out includes artistic enlightenment (or inebriation), check out White Plains’ Muse Paintbar (above) or Pinot’s Palette in Mamaroneck and Tuckahoe.
+If your idea of a great night out includes artistic enlightenment (or inebriation), check out White Plains’ Muse Paintbar (above).
 Paint bars offer instructor-led painting classes where friends and family are encouraged to eat and imbibe from a menu of wine, beer, and light bites.
-In Scarsdale, Painting With a Twist takes the concept further, by offering a range of projects like wood-pallet paining and screen art.
-The best part: It’s BYOB.

 On Main Street in Mount Kisco, Pour already qualifies as a great night out, thanks to its rare whiskey selection, absinthe fountain, and atmosphere.
 But the most popular night (read: book in advance) at this former Victorian home is the one Wednesday per month that they roll out Wine Bingo.
 It’s the same game you knew as a kid but better with charcuterie, cocktails (there’s a $20 minimum), and bottles of wine as prizes when you shout, “Bingo!”